 Recognising the increasing focus on the way in which debt problems and mental health conditions can have a reciprocal impact over recent years, the Money Advice Liaison Group (MALG) began investigating the issues and undertaking important work in this area.

 MALG is a non-policy making body and the Guidelines could not be imposed on either the advice or creditor sectors.
-However, the document has been acknowledged by the Financial Conduct Authority (FCA) in their Consumer Credit Sourcebook and approved by the Information Commissioner’s Office (ICO) and the Financial Ombudsman Service (FOS).
+However, the document was acknowledged by the Financial Conduct Authority (FCA) in their Consumer Credit Sourcebook and approved by the Information Commissioner’s Office (ICO) and the Financial Ombudsman Service (FOS).
 This document has also been included in a number of creditor trade body Codes of Practice.

 Debt and Mental Health Evidence Form (DMHEF)

-In November 2012 the latest version of the Debt & Mental Health Evidence Form (see links below), an integral part of the Guidelines, was launched.
+In 2008, the Debt & Mental Health Evidence Form (DMHEF), an integral part of the Guidelines, was launched.
 The form was developed by MALG and Chris Fitch at the Royal College of Psychiatrists (now at Money Advice Trust).
-The form can be used by healthcare professionals, money advisers and creditors to more effectively evaluate people’s circumstances and arrive at informed decisions.
-Below is a set of answers to Frequently Asked Questions (FAQs) for all users of the form and further specific guidelines for creditors and advisers with downloadable forms for each.
+It is widely used by healthcare professionals, money advisers and creditors to more effectively evaluate people’s circumstances and arrive at informed decisions.
+It is now hosted in its various forms along with supporting information and guidance by the Money Advice Trust at www.moneyadvicetrust.org/dmhef.

 Other useful debt and mental health documents